Leda and the Swan: In poetry

 Sylvia Plath alludes to the myth in her radio play Three Women written for the BBC in 1962.
 The play features the voices of three women.
 The first is a married woman who keeps her baby.
 The second is a secretary who suffers a miscarriage.
-The third voice, a girl who is pregnant and leaves her baby, mentions "the great swan, with its terrible look,/ Coming at me," insinuating that the girl was raped.
-The play is about the disconnection of women in society and challenges societal expectations of childbirth.
+The third voice, a student who is pregnant and gives her baby up for adoption, mentions "the great swan, with its terrible look,/ Coming at me,/ There is a snake in swans./ He glided by; his eye had a black meaning." and repeats a refrain of "I wasn't ready" stating "the face/ Went on shaping itself with love, as if I was ready." describing the unwanted pregnancy.

 In literature

 Several references to the myth are presented in novels by Angela Carter, including Nights at the Circus and The Magic Toyshop.
 In the latter novel, the myth is brought to life in the form of a performance in which a frightened young girl is forced to act as Leda in accompaniment with a large mechanical swan.

 The myth is also mentioned in Richard Yates' 1962 novel Revolutionary Road.
 The character Frank Wheeler, married to April Wheeler, after having had sex with an office secretary ponders what to say as he is leaving: "Did the swan apologize to Leda?
 Did an eagle apologize?
 Did a lion apologize?
 Hell no!"

+The 2017 novel Strange Heart Beating by Eli Goldstone was inspired by both the myth and the Yeats sonnet based upon it.

-In Robert Galbraith's 2020 novel, Troubled Blood, one of the main characters Robin Ellacott, visits a painting gallery where she sees a painting of Leda and the swan done by one character who is an artist in the novel.
+In Robert Galbraith's 2020 novel, Troubled Blood, one of the main characters, Robin Ellacott, visits a painting gallery where she sees a painting of Leda and the swan done by one character who is an artist in the novel.
+Furthermore, the other protagonist of the Strike series, the eponymous detective Cormoran Strike, was born to a mother named Leda and swans appear in several of the novels.